Kapendev/parin/CHEATSHEET.md

 TextureId defaultTexture();
 /// Sets the default texture used for null textures. void setDefaultTexture(TextureId value);
+/// Returns the default texture area size used for the ID version of `drawTextureArea`.
+Vec2 defaultTextureAreaSize();
+/// Sets the default texture area size used for the ID version of `drawTextureArea`. void setDefaultTextureAreaSize(Vec2 size);
 /// Returns the default font used for null fonts.
 FontId defaultFont();
 /// Sets the default font used for null fonts.